 When Dr. Lansingh described the HelpMeSee Eye Surgery Simulator project initially, I thought it was a high-tech wet lab.
-I am familiar with wet labs and, at the time, know of no other options for training surgeons to make incisions.
+I am familiar with wet labs and, at the time, knew of no other options for training surgeons to make incisions.
 The HelpMeSee Eye Surgery Simulator seemed to be a complicated and sophisticated system for performing a task that already existed.
 I couldn’t understand how a simulator could help train or develop skills for cataract surgery.

 Of course, after using it, I realized I was wrong.
 I could see how the HelpMeSee Eye Surgery Simulator was more than a high-tech wet lab.
 It is a sophisticated platform.
 At the same time, the software is easy to use and breaks down the cataract surgery procedure into steps.
 Students can practice these steps one at a time and strive for perfection in each of them.

 How would the HelpMeSee Simulator improve MSICS training at IMO?